How To: Get Rid of Gophers

 Don’t let a gopher get the best of you or your backyard!
 Learn how to get rid of gophers and keep them away with several simple solutions.

 Even if you’re not an avid cultivator of prized begonias or caretaker of an expensive golf course like Bill Murray’s character in Caddyshack, having a gopher in your yard can still put a damper on your lush landscape.
-But these merely scratch the surface of what damage the critters can do.
 While these small, vegetarian, half-blind rodents seem fairly harmless, they didn’t earn their pest classification by just disrupting a little soil.

 - Bait the gopher into a live trap and release it far from your property.